 Although most people use the words advocacy and lobbying interchangeably, there is an important distinction between the two.
 Advocacy is educating and creating awareness among key stakeholders (e.g., state and city legislators, the general public, etc.) on issues facing the community and the importance of aligning public policy to address the needs within the community.
-Advocacy does not endorse or oppose specific legislation, but rather informs the community at large how public policy decisions impact service provision.
+Advocacy does not endorse or oppose specific legislation, but rather informs the community and decision-makers at large how public policy decisions impact service provision.

-Lobbying is the act of asking an elected official to take a particular position on a specific piece of legislation or issue.
+Lobbying, on the other hand, is the act of asking an elected official to take a particular position on a specific piece of legislation or issue.
 Lobbying can often be thought of as educating a legislator on an issue and including a specific request, such as explicit support of a bill or increased funding for a particular program.
-Employees, volunteers and board members of 501(c)(3)s are not prohibited from lobbying, however there are limitations imposed by the Internal Revenue Service.